vitiral/wake/DESIGN.md

 **depsManifested**: in the **moduleBuild** phase, the **deps** field's type will change to the **depsManifested**.
 They `keys` will remain the same, but the values will be full packages.
-This will be passed to the `pkg.exports` function.
+This will be passed to the `pkg.export` function.

 # Wake Architecture (SPC-arch) <a id="SPC-arch" />